Thrips

 An online tool, the Thrips Infestation Predictor for Cotton, was developed by North Carolina State University and predicts the intensity of tobacco thrips infestations and injury to seedling plants based of location, planting date, weather conditions.

 In-furrow insecticides or seed treatments are recommended.
-Treatment is recommended prior to the third leaf stage when an average of 1 or more thrips are found per plant, especially when immature thrips are present and there are obvious signs of injury on newly emerged leaves.
+Treatment is recommended, on non-ThryvOn varieties, prior to the third leaf stage when an average of one or more thrips are found per plant, especially when immature thrips are present and there are obvious signs of injury on newly emerged leaves.
+ThryvOn varieties should not require a thrips overspray even in the presence of adult or immature thrips or damage not exceeding 3.0 on a 1.0 to 5.0 scale.

 Management options